- Academic Affairs

 (410) 706-6331 | firstname.lastname@example.org

 Bonnie Bissonette, MA, EdD, has been the director of the Student Center for Global Education at the University of Maryland, Baltimore since March 2012.
-She works to strengthen international opportunities for students at all seven schools at the university by working collaboratively with faculty and staff.
+She works to strengthen international opportunities for students at all seven schools at the University by working collaboratively with faculty and staff.
 Bonnie works to develop processes and procedures, appropriate safety and security mechanisms, and other logistics relevant to student international experiences.

-Heidi Fancher, Program Manager ▾
+Heidi Fancher, Program and Grants Manager ▾

 (410) 706-0882 | email@example.com

-Heidi Fancher, MPH, is program manager at the Center for Global Education Initiatives at the University of Maryland, Baltimore.
+Heidi Fancher, MPH, is program and grants manager at the Center for Global Education Initiatives at the University of Maryland, Baltimore.
 She works with faculty and their international collaborators to develop research and service opportunities for students to have a mutually impactful project experience overseas.
-Before coming to CGEI, Heidi worked for ten years in clinical research administration and grants management at the University of California, San Francisco and in the UM School of Medicine's Division for Malaria Research.
+Before coming to CGEI, Fancher worked for 10 years in clinical research administration and grants management at the University of California, San Francisco and in the School of Medicine's Division of Malaria Research.
 She also worked with family planning providers throughout California as a health education resource program manager with the California Family Health Council.
 She has served as a member of the Global Health Interprofessional Council since 2012 and brings insight from her international experience working in Thailand as a Peace Corps volunteer and on clinical research studies conducted in sub-Saharan Africa, specifically in Zimbabwe, South Africa, and Malawi.
 She received her BS in Civil Engineering and Public Policy from Carnegie Mellon University in Pittsburgh and her MPH in Maternal and Child Health from the University of California, Berkeley.

 Jody Olsen, Senior Faculty Advisor ▾

-Jody Olsen, PhD, MSW, is Senior Lecturer in Global and Behavioral Health at the University of Maryland, Baltimore Graduate School, and Senior Faculty Advisor with the UMB Center for Global Initiatives.
-She teaches global health systems and services, issues in global women and children’s health and is strengthening the global literacy of students and faculty at the school.
-She has participated in four inter-professional student summer health research projects in Malawi.
+Jody Olsen, PhD, MSW, is senior lecturer in Global and Behavioral Health at the University of Maryland, Baltimore Graduate School, and Senior Faculty Advisor with the UMB Center for Global Initiatives.
+She teaches global health systems and services, issues in global women and children’s health, and is strengthening the global literacy of students and faculty at the school.
+She has participated in four interprofessional student summer health research projects in Malawi.
 She currently sits on the boards for Kalamazoo College, InterMedia, and Health Volunteers Overseas.